agentlang-ai/agentlang-docs/docs/quick-start.md

 This configuration will direct Fractl to start the blog-service on port `8080` and store its data in the [H2](https://www.h2database.com/html/main.html) database file - `data/blog`.

-At this stage, our project folder should look like:
+At this stage, the project folder should look like:

 ```shell
 /blog